appsody/website/content/docs/stacks/test.md

 ## Next steps

-You have now developed, packaged and tested a stack, now you can make it available to others, so that other developers can use your stack's functionalities to accelerate development of their cloud native applications.
-Learn how to [publish a stack](publish).
+You have now developed, packaged, and tested a stack.
+You can now publish your stack so that other developers can use it's functionality to accelerate development of their own cloud-native applications.
+For more information, see [Publishing Stacks](publish).